Parliament of Egypt

-The Parliament of Egypt is the bicameral legislature of the Arab Republic of Egypt.
-It is composed of an upper house (the Senate) and a lower house (the House of Representatives).
+The Parliament of Egypt is the supreme legislative body of the Arab Republic of Egypt.
+The parliament is bicameral, with the Senate functioning as the upper house and the House of Representatives as the lower house.

-The Parliament is located in New Administrative Capital, Egypt's capital.
-Under the country's 2014 constitution, as the legislative branch of the Egyptian state the Parliament enacted laws, approved the general policy of the State, the general plan for economic and social development and the general budget of the State, supervised the work of the government, and had the power to vote to impeach the president of the Republic, or replace the government and its prime minister by a vote of no-confidence.
+The Parliament is located in New Capital, Egypt's capital.
+Under the country's 2014 constitution, as the legislative branch of the Egyptian state, the Parliament enacted laws, approved the general policy of the State, the general plan for economic and social development and the general budget of the State, supervised the work of the government, and had the power to vote to impeach the President of the Republic, or replace the government and its Prime Minister by a vote of no-confidence.

 The parliament is made up of 596 seats, with 448 seats elected through the individual candidacy system, 120 elected through winner-take-all party lists (with quotas for youth, women, Christians, and workers) and 28 selected by the president.
 It is the seventh-largest legislative chamber in the world behind China's National People's Congress and the largest parliamentary body in the Arab world.

 History and composition

+Egypt is known for beginning the earliest administrative and legislative codes in history.
+Throughout its history, formidable human cultures and civilizations offered the most advanced form of governance and management.
+The Egyptian Civilization laid the groundwork of governance and management.
+The Pharaoh, on top of the state hierarchy, appointed high-ranking government officials.
+A viable system of government has been in force ever since the third and fourth dynasties, several codes were unleashed; some were related to limited working hours of peasants while others combatted forced labor and other tiring jobs.

-Parliamentary life began in Egypt as early as 1866, and since then several forms of national assemblies have been formed, dismantled, and amended to reach the present-day form.
+Parliamentary life began in Modern Egypt as early as 1866, and since then several forms of national assemblies have been formed, dismantled, and amended to reach the present-day form.
 Since 1866, Egypt witnessed seven parliamentary systems whose legislative and oversight competencies varied and reflected the history of the Egyptian people's struggle to establish a society based on democracy and freedom.
 For more than 135 years of parliamentary history, Egypt witnessed 32 Parliaments whose members ranged between 75 and 458 who contributed to writing Egypt's modern political social, economic, and cultural history.
 According to the present-day constitution, the Parliament consists only of the House of Representatives ("Maǧlis an-Nowwab"), a 596-member lower house.